convidev-tud/driftool/README.md

 There are some important terms to keep in mind while reading the following instructions.

 The **driftool repository** is this repository you are currently in (or after cloning it onto your system).
-The **root** of the dirftool repository is the place this README.md is located.
+The **root** of the dirftool repository is the place where this README.md is located.

+The **gradle root** is the ``driftool_kt/`` directory within the driftool repository.
+That's the place where the main implementation is rooted.

 The **repository under analysis** is the repository you want to analyze with the driftool in git mode.

-The **volume** or **input volume** is a folder called *volume* that contains the input data used by the driftool.
+The **volume** is a folder called *volume/* that is used as the input directory in docker mode.
 This folder is mounted automatically by the driftool docker container.
+The driftool repository comes with a default volume folder.
+If the driftool is used without docker, the volume folder does not play any role.

 The **volume path** is the absolute path to the volume folder on your local system.
 If you use the default setup, it is the absolute path to the volume folder of the **driftool repository**.